Skip to main content

 What Qualifies as Major Treatment

 Several types of treatment warrant second opinion before commitment.
-Full mouth reconstruction where multiple missing teeth require replacement with dental implants, bridges, or dentures qualifies as major treatment.
+Full mouth reconstruction where multiple missing teeth require replacement with Washington DC implant dentist, bridges, or dentures qualifies as major treatment.
 Extensive cosmetic revision affecting many teeth qualifies.
 All-on-4 implant approaches or full arch rehabilitation qualifies.
 Smile makeover treatment affecting entire smile qualifies.

 Treatment you’re hesitant about financially qualifies as major.
 Treatment involving complex procedures qualifies.
 Treatment spanning several months qualifies.
 Treatment from a new provider who you haven’t yet established trust with qualifies.